-The benefit of receiving the JB Fernandes Award for NGO Excellence will truly be felt throughout the organisation, given its plans for the $5,000 donation.
-Although Vision on Mission was started 12 years ago, it is a young, vibrant organisation still working toward achieving sustainability and committed to growing its client programs.
+The benefit of receiving the JB Fernandes Award for NGO Excellence will truly be felt throughout the organization, given its plans for the $5,000 donation.
+Although Vision on Mission was started 12 years ago, it is a young, vibrant organization still working toward achieving sustainability and committed to growing its client programs.

 Today, Vision on Mission is focused on completing a 53-acre agricultural facility that will provide employment for nearly 100 clients, many of whom have limited job opportunities.
 With the award's financial donation, Vision on Mission will continue to develop the farming facility, which currently involves socially displaced men in farming agricultural crops, animal husbandry and tilapia aqua-farming.

 These products are sold to hospitals, restaurants and other institutions, helping Vision on Mission achieve sustainable employment opportunities for clients.
 In the next five years, the organization hopes to transition to growing organic produce and expand of the animal husbandry program.